hermangroup/docs/masternodes/setup.rst

   characters allowed
 - ``rpcpassword``: enter any string of numbers or letters, no special characters allowed
-- ``masternodecollateral``: 100 or 5000 depending on if you are setting up a Voting Masternode or Content Distribution Masternode
+- ``masternodecollateral``: 100 or 5000 depending on if you are setting up a Voting Masternode or Content Distribution Masternode.
+For this guide set this to 100.
 - ``masternodeprivkey``: this is the legacy masternode private key you generated in the previous step
 - ``externalip``: this is the IP address of your VPS